sinclairzx81/smoke-rs/readme.md

     // program ends...
 }
 ```
-The .async() function can returns a wait handle the caller can use to
+The .async() function returns a handle which the caller can use
-wait for the async operation to complete.
-In addition, it may also return
+to wait for completion.
+Results of the async closure can be obtained
-results to the calling thread..
+on the handle.

 ```rust
 use smoke::async::Task;